Interest: Islamic finance

 The latter half of the 20th century saw the rise of interest-free Islamic banking and finance, a movement that applies Islamic law to financial institutions and the economy.
 Some countries, including Iran, Sudan, and Pakistan, have taken steps to eradicate interest from their financial systems.
 Rather than charging interest, the interest-free lender shares the risk by investing as a partner in profit loss sharing scheme, because predetermined loan repayment as interest is prohibited, as well as making money out of money is unacceptable.
-All financial transactions must be asset-backed and it does not charge any interest or fee for the service of lending.
+All financial transactions must be asset-backed and must not charge any interest or fee for the service of lending.

 In the history of mathematics

 It is thought that Jacob Bernoulli discovered the mathematical constant e by studying a question about compound interest.
 He realized that if an account that starts with $1.00 and pays say 100% interest per year, at the end of the year, the value is $2.00; but if the interest is computed and added twice in the year, the $1 is multiplied by 1.5 twice, yielding $1.00×1.52 = $2.25.
-Compounding quarterly yields $1.00×1.254 = $2.4414..., and so on.

 Bernoulli noticed that if the frequency of compounding is increased without limit, this sequence can be modeled as follows:

 where n is the number of times the interest is to be compounded in a year.